fggreeff/quote-event-stream/README.md

 - Clone repository
 - Run `mvn clean install`
 - Run `bash local_setup/service_startup.sh` to start mysql in docker (script also sets env vars)
-- Run `RunEventStore` for reading events (WIP)
+- Run `RunEventStore` for reading events

-- Run `RunWebService` and visit [localhost](http://localhost:8080/) for mapping ORM to mySQL relational DB (WIP)
+* NOTE: The following needs to be addressed:
+- Akka actors and Spring needs to be connected to see the contents of the events in SQL.
+- This application only takes a single event and should ideally stream all events.

 # Running the tests

-An explanation on how to run any automated tests that relate to the project.
-(WIP)
+Run
+> `mvn test -Ddependency-check.skip=true`

 # Clean up

-remove any unused containers `docker system prune -a` remove any unused volumes `docker volume prune`
+remove any unused containers
+> `docker system prune -a`

+remove any unused volumes
+> `docker volume prune`

 # Source